-Steps for some
+Steps for common car wash

-common car wash financial calculations
+financial calculations

 1.)

-Calculate the monthly loan payments on your car wash loan.
+payments on your car wash loan.

 - a.)
 In the first line, enter the dollar amount of the